HLR/DomiKnowS/docs/OVERVIEW_USER.md

 In DomiKnowS, the program connects concepts' properties in the knowledge with sensors (data accessing procedure) and learners (statistical models), handles the process of training, testing and inference.

-first a graph of concepts must be defined. this graph contains the concepts, their relationship with each other and logical constraints defined on them. so far the graph is merely conceptual and it doesnt have actual data.
+first, a graph of concepts must be defined. this graph contains the concepts, their relationship with each other, and logical constraints defined on them. so far the graph is merely conceptual and it doesn't have actual data.

 ```python
 with Graph('WIQA_graph') as graph: